antonyalexos/Loan-Decision-Explanation-Neural-Attention/README.md

 This is the implementation of the paper "Which attributes matter the most for loan origination?
 A neural attention approach".
 The paper was published in the Robust AI for Financial Services workshop in NeurIPS 2019.
+You can find the paper [here](https://sites.google.com/view/robust-ai-in-fs-2019/paper-downloads).

 The data were from Home Mortgage Disclosure Act(HMDA), which you can find [here](https://www.consumerfinance.gov/data-research/hmda/).
 More specificallly we chose the "HDMA Washington State Home Loans, 2016".